 Roskens served as the Fraternity’s 15th National President from 1968-70 and on the Board of Directors from 1962-1974.
 An Emeritus Trustee of the Sigma Tau Gamma Foundation, Brother Roskens served as Chairman of the Golden Anniversary Grand Chapter in 1970 and Dean of the first Sigma Tau Gamma Leadership Institute.
 A leader in higher education, having served as President of the University of Nebraska system, Roskens was the 11th recipient of Sigma Tau Gamma’s Distinguished Achievement Award in 1980.

 Pat served as Sigma Tau Gamma’s 17th National President from 1972-74.
-A member of the Board of Directors from 1966-80, Brother Phelps served as President of the Wilson C. Morris Fellowship from 1990-92.
+A member of the Board of Directors from 1966-80, Brother Phelps served as President of the Wilson C. Morris Fellowship from 1990-92 and was awarded the Distinguished Alumni Achievement Award at Grand Chapter Orlando in 2016.
 Brother Phelps continues to serve the Foundation as an Emeriti Trustee.
 He is an attorney in Durant, Oklahoma.

 Buz served the Fraternity as its 20th National President from 1978-80 and as a member of the Board of Directors from 1972-1984.
 In 1984 he was elected to the Foundation Board of Trustees and served as its President from 1984-1988.
 In 1984, the Grand Chapter meeting in Milwaukee was named in his honor.
 He is also a recipient of the Millsap Medal for Distinguished Service to the Foundation in recognition of his leadership during the Project PITCH Campaign.
 He was the 1967 recipient of the Ellsworth C. Dent Man of the Year Award.
 He served on the National Interfraternity Conference Board of Directors from 1984-1988.
 Currently, he is the WPN Housing Corporation Housing Chairman.